affordablemobiles/GServerlessSupportLaravel/docs/cloudbuild.md

 ## Cloud Build Deployments from Git

-To simplify the deployments any make them re-producible, we can automate the process using Cloud Build from a Git repository in any of Cloud Source Repositories, BitBucket or GitHub.
+To simplify the deployments and make them re-producible, we can automate the process using Cloud Build from a Git repository in any of Cloud Source Repositories, BitBucket or GitHub.

 This allows us to remove the reliance on developers having local copies of the repository, which previously had to be set up with all the relevant files that usually aren't booked in (.env for example), and for us became the main point of failure in the stack.